rtomiyasu/BLDConograph/README.md

 1. Copy one of the folders from the sample folder.
 Modify the contents of the two xml-files and the name of the *.inp.xml file if necessary.
 If you change the name of the *.inp.xml file, then it will be necessary to modify the contents of the cntl.inp.xml file accordingly.
 1. Open a command prompt or terminal window in your operating system.
 Change the current folder to the folder that contains the modified cntl.inp.xml file.
 1. Enter the absolute path to the BLDConograph.exe file on the command line and execute BLDConograph.

+## When a good solution is not found...
+If you find a case unsolvable by BLDConograph, it is very important information for us, because it may be related to unknown bugs.
+I appreciate if you kindly send us your input files to the following address.

+- conograph-bugs (at) ml.post.kek.jp

+## How do I report bugs?
+You should send us a bug report with all of the input and output files attached (including LOG_BLDCONOGRAPH.txt) to the following e-mail address:

+- tomiyasu.ryoko.446@m.kyushu-u.ac.jp

+## How do I cite BLDConograph?
+If you use BLDConograph in your research then we strongly encourage you to include a citation of the following article in the bibliography.

+- R. Oishi-Tomiyasu,<br>Rapid Bravais-lattice determination algorithm for lattice constants containing large observation errors, Acta Cryst.
+A, 68:5 (2012).

+## Acknowledgments
+I would like to express my gratitude to those who offered powder diffraction patterns for the Conograph project.